IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Cloud Storage + Computing
 =========================

 Dataverse installations can be configured to facilitate cloud-based storage and/or computing (this feature is considered experimental at this time, and some of the kinks are still being worked out).
-While the default configuration for the Dataverse software uses a local file system for storing data, a cloud-enabled Dataverse installation can use a Swift object storage database for its data.
+While the default configuration for the Dataverse Software uses a local file system for storing data, a cloud-enabled Dataverse installation can use a Swift object storage database for its data.
 This allows users to perform computations on data using an integrated cloud computing environment.

 Cloud Computing
 ---------------